 5% for any heavy-duty vehicle powered by a 2007 or subsequent model-year diesel engine.

-5% for any heavy-duty vehicle required to be equipped or retrofitted with a Level 3 VDECs, regardless of its diesel engine model-year.
+5% for any heavy-duty vehicle required to be equipped or retrofitted with a Level 3 VDECS, regardless of its diesel engine model-year.

-20% for any heavy-duty vehicle equipped or retrofitted with a Level 2 VDECs, regardless of its diesel engine model-year.
+20% for any heavy-duty vehicle equipped or retrofitted with a Level 2 VDECS, regardless of its diesel engine model-year.

 20% for any heavy-duty vehicle powered by a 1997 to 2006 model-year diesel engine.